alexcg1/my-first-jina-app/chapters/article.md

     read_only: true
 ```

-As we can see, the `encoder` Pod's YAML file is stored in `pods/encode.yml`:
+As we can see, the Pod's YAML file is stored in `pods/encode.yml`:

 ```yaml
 !TransformerTorchEncoder